 After Bolivia’s, La Paz, Quito is the second-highest capital city at 2,850m and lies 25km south of the equator.
 Ecuador is famous for the equator line passing through the country and in Quito a museum is built on the place which is generally believed to be the location of the equator.

 Volcanoes surrounding Quito

 Quito is characterised by the high number of volcanoes that surround it, especially it’s oldest volcano Pichincha which is on the western side of the city.
 Quito is the only capital city in the world which is constantly under the threat of an active volcano the form of Pichincha.
-Pichincha has two openings Rucu Pichincha at 4700 metres above sea level and Guagua Pichincha at 4794 metres.
+Pichincha has two openings Rucu Pichincha at 4700m above sea level and Guagua Pichincha at 4794m.

 Nearby volcanoes include Cotopaxi, Sincholagua, Antisana, and Cayambe of the Central Cordillera based on the eastern side of Quito.
 The western side is covered by the Western Cordillera which includes the volcanoes Illiniza, Atacazo, Pichincha, and Pululahua.

 Even though Quito is situated at a higher altitude of 2,850m (9350 feet), it doesn’t face harsh winters due to its closeness to the equator.
 In fact due to the contrasting situation, it enjoys mild days and cool nights all year round.

 The average temperature is 19°C (66.2°F) during the day and dips down as low as 10°C (50°F) at night.
 Quito enjoys an annual average temperature of 15°C (59°F).
 Summer season, known as the dry season lasts from June to September while the winter season or wet season ranges from October to May.